December 2016 Newsletter

 We are approaching the end of the year, and I cannot believe how quickly time flies.
 Have you realized how much all of our children have grown over the last few months?
 As much as we enjoy watching them grow I have moments when I wish they could just stay little forever.

 Thank you to all the parents who were able to come to our Parent Teacher Interviews.
 It was great to connect and celebrate all the wonderful things your child contributes to our class.
-Meeting with our parents has truly helped us to feel a stronger bond with our families.
+Communication is the key for good relationships and our preschool community truly feels like one big family!
 Please continue to contact us at any time if there is anything that needs to be addressed, suggested or discussed.

-Some of you might not be aware that the so well loved Santa Claus in North America was actually derived from St. Nikolaus of Myra.
+Some of you might not be aware that the so well loved Santa Claus in North America was actually derived from St. Nikolaus of Myra (Turkey).